sumitya/sumitya.github.io/README.md

 ## Hi There

 *I’m Sumit Yadav, currently working as Sr. Software Engineer at EagleView Technologies, Bangalore.
-I have an experience in building backend microservices to ingest, persist TBs of data.
-Worked as a Data Engineer at Amazon with a multi cultural team in Cape Town City.
+I have an experience in building backend microservices for geospatial image processing, ingest & persist TBs of streaming data.
+In past worked as a Data Engineer at Amazon with a multi cultural team in Cape Town city, and other product companies.
 Further below is my background.*

 ### Social sites, where I am active